woody6402/TL-WPA8630P/README.md

   -  Python code adapted and derived from TL-WPA4220 (so maybe this device type is als working)
     - see: https://github.com/3v1n0/TL-WPA4220-python
 -  since blocking call were used in python library calls _hass.async_add_executor_job was used to capsulate them
 -  since devices only allow one time login the login/retrieve/logout sequence is done for each sensor data retrieve

+# Changes

+- add device info: v0.91
+- minor bugs: v0.91